implse/Data_Structure_Python/README.md

 `Nodes` are the fundamental building block of many computer science data structures.
 They form the basis for `linked lists`, `trees` and more.

-An individual `node` contains data and links to other `nodes`.
+An individual `node` contains `data` and links to the `next node`.
 Each data structure adds additional constraints or behavior to these features to create the desired structure.

-- Contain data, which can be a variety of data types
+- Contain data, which can be a variety of data types.
 - Contain links to other `nodes`.
-If a `node` has no links then the `next` is `None`.
+If a `node` has no links then the `next node` is `None`.

 The last `node` in a `linked list` points to `None`, and that tells you that itâ€™s the end of the `linked list`.